THE TRANSMISSION GALLERY

 It seems that Bilsdale had two access hatches at the top, one for the centre access spine that we've seen in the pictures above, and this one to gain access to the UHF aerials below.
 It can be seen that this outer hatch is specially shaped to match the curve of the main cylinder, whose diameter was 2100 mm.

-TCPD tells us that these R & S panels were the original three-channel aerials put in when Bilsdale was built, and they only occupied the top half of the UHF cylinder.
-It seems that originally the fourth UHF allocation under Stockholm 1961 lay in Band V, not Band IV, and that this aerial was designed for chs 26/29/33.
+TCPD tells us that these R & S panels were the original three-channel-only antenna put in when Bilsdale was built, and they only occupied the top half of the UHF cylinder.
+Perhaps in order to save costs, this aerial was designed for a frequency range covering chs 26/29/33 only, with ITV using ch 29.

 A mast outline of the mid-1980s shows the UHF aerial occupying only the bottom half of the cylinder, but the significance of this subtlety has only just been clarified thanks to TCPD.